DaviGSantana/davigsantana.github.io/_posts/2025-11-17-capi-backdoor.md

 ### ReceiveFile()
 ![alt text](/assets/img/Post_1/receivefile.png)

-This function performs **reverse exfiltration** — allowing the operator to upload data to the victim.
+This function performs **reverse exfiltration** — allowing the operator to send data from the victim.
 It reads bytes from `Client._stream` until it finds a delimiter marker.
 After identifying the marker, the content is written to `fileName`, the marker is removed, and the malware responds with "File Saved!".
 It is used to inject additional modules, update payloads, or install add-ons.